MennatullahAlaaElDin/markdown-practice/README.md

 2. Check that the user interface `UI` is displaying as expected and & meet the customer needs.

-3. Verify the `usability` of the web aoolication.
+3. Verify the `usability` of the web application.
 Are those functionalities convenient for user or not? , user friendly or not?

 ### Test Criteria:
 * Suspension criteria: